Cheap hire purchase

 Remember!
 The car is owned by the finance company until the final payment and 'option to purchase' fee have been paid.
 Until then, you have no legal right to sell the car (though the finance company may let you if you ask, and use the proceeds to fully settle the finance agreement).

-• The finance company remains the legal owner during the HP agreement, but you're recorded as the registered keeper – so you'll be responsible for any parking or speeding tickets, servicing costs and insuring the car.
+• The finance company remains the legal owner during the Hire Purchase agreement, but you're recorded as the registered keeper – so you'll be responsible for any parking or speeding tickets, servicing costs and insuring the car.
 So you'll need to factor these costs in on top of your monthly payment.

 Dealers will sometimes throw in service and maintenance packages, warranties and insurance, though always check these are free, or represent good value.
 See our Cheap car insurance guide for full help in cutting insurance costs.